 Any area has its pubs of distinction and historical note.
 Calderdale, located on an important pass and trade route across the Pennines from Lancashire, is no exception.

 Skircoat Green’s Standard of Freedom Inn has a special place in Calderdale’s radical movement.
 Originally known as the Waggoners, its name was changed in support of the strong movement of Chartism .
 The landlord at the time, reputedly declared:

 Another local ‘library pub’ was the Golden Lion, at Todmorden, whose Book Club ran from 1798 until 1902.
 Its meetings were stipulated to be held ‘on or before the full moon’.

-Unfortunately, social developments are bringing about the loss of rural pubs all over Britain, and upper Calderdale is no exception.
+Unfortunately, social developments are bringing about the loss of rural pubs all over Britain and upper Calderdale is no exception.

-In 1837, he rebuilt a cottage adjoining the pub (which still remains, adorned with curious grotesques) to hold preaching meetings – the sale of liquor was suspended while these were in progress.
-Whiteley’s downfall began after he advertised in local newspapers for a wife, and he ended up destitute.
+In 1837, he rebuilt a cottage adjoining the pub (which still remains, adorned with curious grotesques) for preaching meetings.
+The sale of liquor was suspended while these were in progress.
+Whiteley’s downfall began after he advertised in local newspapers for a wife and he ended up destitute.

 Luddenden's Lord Nelson Inn had its own mayor-making ceremony.
 In 1861, customers decided to celebrate what they considered the village’s growing status by electing its own mayor.
-An elaborate chain of office was bought and an induction ceremony devised; the ‘Mayor’s Parlour’ (the snug by the bar) had a bench known as the Mayor’s Chair.
-Anyone sitting in this seat was invited by custom to become Mayor for a month – if they agreed, as strangers might, they were expected to pay for drinks all round!
+An elaborate chain of office was bought and an induction ceremony devised.
+The ‘Mayor’s Parlour’ (the snug by the bar) had a bench known as the Mayor’s Chair.
+Anyone sitting in this seat was invited by custom to become Mayor for a month.
+If they agreed, as strangers might, they were expected to pay for drinks all round!
 The ‘Mock Mayor’ ceremony was revived again in 1996.